I'm a software developer with a great interest in data analysis and statistics.

 It helps to transfer structured dataset from relational databases to Hadoop.

-Facebook has developed open source query engine called Presto, which can handle petabytes of data and unlike Hive, it is not dependent on the MapReduce paradigm and can fetch the data in no time.
+Facebook has developed an open-source query engine called Presto, which can handle petabytes of data and unlike Hive, it is not dependent on the MapReduce paradigm and can fetch the data in no time.

 It is a very fast, durable,fault-tolerant and publish-subscribe kind of messaging system.